ProvableHQ/workshop/battleship/README.md

 ```
 </details>

-Given these rules, our strategy will be to validate each individaul ship bitstring placement on a board, and then, if all the ships are valid, compose all the positions onto a board and validate that the board with all ships are valid.
+Given these rules, our strategy will be to validate each individual ship bitstring placement on a board, and then, if all the ships are valid, compose all the positions onto a board and validate that the board with all ships are valid.
 If each individual ship's position is valid, then all the ships together should be valid unless any overlapping occurs.

 ## Validating a single ship at a time